 - Altered topics.
 Should the student substantially alter the dissertation topic following the successful completion of the preliminary examination, another full dissertation proposal must be developed and distributed to committee members.
 In addition, the written proposal must be presented in an oral examination.
 Although the examination is no longer considered a preliminary examination, the same voting procedures will be followed.
 In the event of a failure, the student must retake the examination until it is passed.

-Two weeks prior to the final defense, students should complete the Public Notice of Dissertation Defense form.
+Final Oral Examination: Two weeks prior to the final defense, students should complete the Public Notice of Dissertation Defense form.

 Dissertation document.
-The copy of the completed dissertation document that is presented by the student to committee members should be final for and electronically distributed.
-Students should consult the Graduate School website http://graduate.ua.edu/etd/manual/index.html for information on required sections, style, and formatting.
+The copy of the completed dissertation document that is presented by the student to committee members should be in final form and electronically distributed.
+Students should consult the Graduate School website Thesis and Dissertation – Graduate School for information on required sections, style, and formatting.
+The student should notify by email the Graduate Program Assistant and the Director of Graduate Studies of the date of the Dissertation Examination and the name of the Committee Chair.
+The notification should include the following information:

-- Date of Defense
+- Program Area/Subarea, Date of Defense

 - Title of Document